dutchpool/cdashboard/README.md

 ### 0.6
 - Initial release
+	- basic support for coin explorers (e.g. BTC and ETC); more needs to be done!

 ## To Do
 We are planning to integrate other cool features:
-- support for more coin explorers (e.g. BTC and ETC)
 - in the HTML overview, select the history period with a dropdown, now it is 24h and 48h;
 - add a live indication in the Dpos main dashboard, the time until a node will forge
-- strip/crunch the history of the log (default: cdashboard.json), e.g. after 48h only 1 entry a week
+- strip/crunch the history of the log (default: cdashboard.json), e.g. after 48h only 1 entry a day or week
+- add euro / dollar for amount of coins
 - create a web interface to maintain the config.json